 WordPress uses templates and themes to guide the layout of the website.
-However, some pages may warrant having a different look and feel.
-For instance, many designers will have a landing page that looks much different than the rest of the site.
-This is when a custom WordPress page template could be useful.
+But there may be times when you’d like to create a page with a different look and feel.
+For instance, many sites have a landing page that looks much different than the rest of the site.

 What a Custom Page Can Do For You

 A custom page template can be useful when you need to create a separate look and feel from your primary website.
-This can be done for marketing purposes only or to create a presence that seems less like your site than what you need.
+That can be done for marketing purposes or to create a page that is unrelated to your overall site theme.

-Using your skills at programming, you can set up the page in a plethora of ways without creating a huge impact on your website as a whole.
-Anything you change on the one page will not affect the rest of your site.
-In a way, this custom page will behave independently from the rest of your WordPress content.
+You can set up the page in any number of ways without having a negative impact on the rest of your website.
+Anything you change on the custom page will not affect the rest of your site’s layout.
+Look at it like a page that behaves independently from the rest of your WordPress website.

 Creating a Custom Page Template

 To create the custom template, we’ll use a text editor.